By Molly Patrick

 But when you make yourself a priority and nourish your body, mind and spirit, you can easily show up for your loved ones and bring your best self to the table each and every day.

-The point is, if this had happened when I was still drinking, I would have not been able to be there for my sister and talk her down from a nervous breakdown during our search for her son.
-I would have either been asleep and too tired from the wine to answer my phone or in no shape to drive.
+The point is, if this had happened when I was still drinking, I would not have been able to be there for my sister and talk her down from a nervous breakdown during our search for her son.
+I’d have either been asleep and too tired from the wine to answer my phone or in no shape to drive.

 Yup – in order to help other people with their shit, we have to have our shit together first.